azat-co/practicalnode/chapter11/chapter11.md

 To propagate environment variables to the Heroku cloud, use the `heroku config` set of commands:

--   `$ heroku config`: list of environment variables
+-   `$ heroku config`: List of environment variables

--   `$ heroku config:get NAME`: value of `NAME` environment variable
+-   `$ heroku config:get NAME`: Value of `NAME` environment variable

--   `$ heroku config:set NAME=VALUE`: setting the value of `NAME` to `VALUE`
+-   `$ heroku config:set NAME=VALUE`: Setting the value of `NAME` to `VALUE`

--   `$ heroku config:unset NAME`: removal of the environment variable
+-   `$ heroku config:unset NAME`: Removal of the environment variable

-**Note** Configuration variable data are limited to 16KB for each app.
+**Note** Configuration variable data is limited to 16KB for each app.

 To use the same environment variables locally, you can store them in the `.env` file in the root of your project.
 The format is `NAME=VALUE`.
-For example,
+For example:

     DB_PASSWORD=F2C9C45
     API_KEY=7C311DA3126F